Valafi/UE5-Style-Guide/README.md

 All textures should be of a size appropriate for their standard use case.
 Appropriate texture density varies from project to project, but all textures within that project should have a consistent density.

-For example, if a project's texture density is 8 pixel per 1 unit, a texture that is meant to be applied to a 100x100 unit cube should be 1024x1024, as that is the closest power of 2 that matches the project's texture density.
+For example, if a project's texture density is 8 pixels per 1 unit, a texture that is meant to be applied to a 100x100 unit cube should be 1024x1024, as that is the closest power of 2 that matches the project's texture density.

 ### Textures Should Be No Bigger than 8192 <a name="textures--maximum-size"></a>